 Nothing is such a treat as warm cinnamon rolls hot out of the oven, and although these dairy-free, egg-free delights are by no means "healthy," they, at the very least, are significantly lower in cholesterol and saturated fat than traditional butter-and-egg varieties.

-We prefer to use this Dairy-Free Vanilla Icing to ice my warm cinnamon rolls, but feel free to ice them with whatever dairy-free icing you like!
+We prefer to use this dairy-free vanilla icing to ice the warm cinnamon rolls, but feel free to ice them with whatever dairy-free icing you like.